guitarmachintos/odin-recipes/README.md

 # odin-recipes
-A practice project from TheOdinProject that showcases the creator's favorite recipes.
+A practice project from TheOdinProject (Foundation Course - Project:Recipes).

+This project showcases the creator's favorite recipes.

 This project is divided into two parts:
 1. Coding the bare minimum content with HTML.